-I have been reflecting for some time that in the Buddhist tradition, self-enquiry (in Sanskrit: dharma vicaya – pronounced ‘vichaya’) generally tends to be thought of as a solitary practice.
-To support and develop a culture of dharma vicaya within Western Buddhism, there is a need for us to explore effective forms of meditative self-enquiry dyad practice – practices in which Buddhist friends sit together and take it in turns to ‘hold space’ for each other, so that each one is supported to go deeper in their self-empathetic self-enquiry.
-Having studied and practiced Eugene Gendlin’s ‘Focusing’ dyad practice for many years, I can see it as a model that Western Buddhists might wish to draw upon, while staying firmly rooted in Buddhist philosophical principles.
+I have been reflecting for some time that, in the Buddhist tradition, self-enquiry (in Sanskrit: dharma vicaya – pronounced ‘vichaya’) generally tends to be thought of as a solitary practice.
+To support and develop a culture of dharma vicaya within Western Buddhism, there is a need however, for us to explore effective forms of meditative self-enquiry dyad practice – practices in which Buddhist friends sit together and take it in turns to ‘hold space’ for each other, so that each practitioner is supported to go deeper in their self-enquiry.
+Having studied and practiced Eugene Gendlin’s ‘Focusing’ dyad practice for many years, I have come to see it as a model that Western Buddhists might wish to draw upon – staying firmly rooted in Buddhist philosophical principles, and using aspects of the ‘Focusing’ method to engage in direct experiential enquiry into the bodily-felt resonance of those principles.
 Western Buddhists, not being constrained to traditional forms, have the freedom, after all, to adopt any practice that is an expression of the core values, principles and insights of their tradition.
-I know I am not alone in this thought, so I would like to share some reflections.
+I know I am not alone in this conviction about the value of the insights that ‘Focusing’ can bring to Buddhist self-enquiry, so I would like to share some reflections.
 This is partly for my own clarity, but I hope that others will find it stimulating also.

 Part 1 – Eugene Gendlin’s ‘Clear Space’ and the Brahmavihāras